kavinrajachakravarthy/Efficient-Thermal-Insulation-Design-for-Industrial-Pipelines/README.md

-# Optimization of Insulation Thickness for Hot Industrial Pipelines
+# Efficient Thermal Insulation Design for Industrial Pipelines

 This project presents an Excel-based heat transfer and economic analysis to determine the economic insulation thickness for hot fluid pipelines.